hynek/structlog/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Check List

 This is just a friendly reminder about the most common mistakes.
 Please make sure that you tick all boxes.
-But please read our [contribution guide](https://github.com/hynek/structlog/blob/main/.github/CONTRIBUTING.md) at least once, it will save you unnecessary review cycles!
+But please read our [contribution guide](https://github.com/hynek/structlog/blob/main/.github/CONTRIBUTING.md) at least once; it will save you unnecessary review cycles!

 If an item doesn't apply to your pull request, **check it anyway** to make it apparent that there's nothing left to do.